esi-neuroscience/syncopy/syncopy/matlab/README.md

 MATLAB interface for Syncopy files
 ==================================

-The functions provided here provide loading and saving routines for Syncopy data files, i.e. data arrays stored in an HDF5 file with metadata in a JSON file.
+The functions provided here offer loading and saving routines for Syncopy data files, i.e., data arrays stored in an HDF5 file with metadata in a JSON file.

-To get started simply add the `+spy` folder to your MATLAB path.
+To get started, simply add the folder containing the `+spy` directory to your MATLAB path.
 It is not necessary to include all subfolders.

-For both loading and saving there are two different.
+For both loading and saving there are two different routines.
 The "low-level" functions work with data arrays (matrices):
 * `spy.save_spy`
 * `spy.load_spy`